Non-semimartingale solutions of reflected BSDEs and applications to Dynkin games: Reflected BSDEs with arbitrary terminal time

-The main difference between reflected BSDEs with bounded and unbounded terminal times lies in the definition of a solution, especially in condition (\ref{eq5.1}) formulated below.
-Moreover, in case of unbounded terminal times we assume additionally that $\mu\le0$ in hypothesis (H2).
+Moreover, in case of unbounded terminal times, we assume additionally that $\mu\le0$ in hypothesis (H2).
 One another difficulty which appears in the case of unbounded terminal time concerns the integrability of $f$.
-Recall that one of the standard assumptions when considering BSDEs with generator $f$ is the integrability of $f(\cdot,0)$.
-In this paper we consider a slightly more general condition (H1).
-Of course, the same condition should be required for reflected BSDEs.
-For bounded terminal time, $f_{n}(\cdot,S)$ is integrable if and only if $f(\cdot,S)$ is integrable for $S$ appearing in (H1), because $L^+,S$ are of class (D).
+For bounded terminal time, $f_{n}(\cdot,S)$ (see Theorem \ref{tw4.1} for the definition of $f_n$) is integrable if and only if $f(\cdot,S)$ is integrable for $S$ appearing in (H1), because $L^+,S$ are of class (D).
 This is no longer true for unbounded terminal time.
-This forces some additional assumptions when considering the penalization scheme or some its modifications.
+This forces some additional assumptions when considering the penalization scheme.

+\begin{df} We say that a pair $(Y,\Gamma)$ of $\BF$-adapted c\`adl\`ag processes is a solution of the reflected backward stochastic differential equation on the interval $[0,T]$ with terminal condition $\xi$, generator $f$, lower barrier $L$ and upper barrier $U$ (RBSDE$^T(\xi,f,L,U)$ for short) if for every $a\ge 0$ it is a solution of RBSDE$^{T\wedge a}(Y_{T\wedge a},f,L,U)$ and (\ref{eq5.1tutu}) is satisfied. \end{df}

 \begin{uw} Let (H2) be satisfied with $\mu\le 0$.
 Then Theorem \ref{tw.unq} and Theorem \ref{tw.stb} hold true for unbounded $T$.
 The proofs of these results run, without any changes, as the proofs of Theorems \ref{tw.unq} and \ref{tw.stb} (the proof of Theorem \ref{tw.unq} is even simpler since the right-hand side of (\ref{eq3.3}) equals zero). \end{uw}